-To learn more about how to setup our themes and/or their server requirements head to our knowledge base where you can find common articles that will help solve your issues.
+To learn more about how to setup our themes and/or their server requirements head to our documentation area where you can find common articles that will help solve your issues.

 Choose your theme that you have purchased and from there you can view all the articles.